GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Range**: 5 yards

 **Effect**: You summon a bright shimmoring wall wall between 2 inches and 1 foot thick, up to 10 feet high, and up to 25 feet wide.
 The barrier does not impose itself into or through any object which was already in place when the wall materializes.
 It produces bright light out for 3 yards, fair light for 2 yards beyond that, and dimlight for 1 yard beyond that.
 The wall itself is so intense in its brightness that it cannot be seen through.
-Any creature which attempts to pass through the barrier is subject to a rafiant attack.
+Any creature which attempts to pass through the barrier is subject to a radiant attack.
 A success does not inflict a wound, and instead prevents a creature from moving past the barrier.

 The barrier lasts as long as you concentrate on it plus an additional number of phases equal to the spell tier.
 If the spellcheck was a critical success  it lasts a gurther number of phases equal to your [Magic] bonus.

-**At Higher Tiers**: When cast at 3rd tier or greater for each tier beyond 2nd, the width and height of the wall can each be inscreased by 1 yard.
+**At Higher Tiers**: When cast at 3rd tier or greater for each tier beyond 2nd, the width and height of the wall can each be increased by 1 yard.

 **Critical Failure**: You see the brightest light you will ever know, in a color your eyes have never been able to see before.
 You receive a number of radiant attacks equal to the spell's tier, which each gain a bonus equal to the spell's tier for the purpose of inflicting a critical hit.
 In place of standard wounds, you receive an instance of archeblight.

 #### Regeneration

-**Minimum Tier**: 5
+**Minimum Tier**: 6

 **Casting Time**: 10 minutes

 **Effect**: You touch a creature which has remained within a yard of you the entire time you cast the spell.
 It performs an incapacitation save which gains a bonus equal to the number of remaining hitpoints it currently has divided by the number of wounds it currently has.
-If the check is succesful, you heal a wound of your choice from the creature.
-If it is a critical success, it also recovers a hitpoint or an instance of hemorhaging (your choice as caster).
+If the check is successful, you heal a wound of your choice from the creature.
+If it is a critical success, it also recovers a hitpoint or an instance of hemorrhaging (your choice as caster).
 Failure on the save does not harm the creature in anyway, but a critical failure prevents the creature from being affected by another Regeneration from the same caster of an equal or lower tier in the same day.

 **At Higher Tiers**: For every tier beyond minimum, the save is made with a +1 bonus and increases the casting time by 1 minute.